aghArdeshir/aghardeshir.github.io/blog/merge-request-mastery.md

 You, as a Software Engineer, should help the management, stakeholders, and scrum master in this regard.
 Because only You will understand better where concerns can and should be separated from a technical point-of-view.

 Sometimes we, software developers, have a perfect plan in mind for breaking big stuff into smaller chunks.
 But this plan should not be only in our heads.
-We should communicate it with the team and reflect it in our issue-tracking system, in our branching and in the Merge Requests.
+We should communicate it with the team and reflect it in our issue-tracking system, in our branching, and the Merge Requests.

 ---